VIN-y/klipper-toolchanger-easy/README.md

 [include stealthchanger/toolchanger-include.cfg]
 ```

-Then, add the following to your `moonraker.conf` to enable automatic updates:
+Optional, but recommended, add the following to your `moonraker.conf` to enable automatic updates:
 ```
 [update_manager klipper-toolchanger-easy]
 type: git_repo